 Once it was decided to build a 3D printer to print blueShift's housing, I started down the path of designing a 3D printer of my own.
 I had a basic layout and construction method in mind when I started looking for approximate pricing on parts.
 I soon discovered that the constituent parts of my 3D printer design were approaching the cost of a 3D printer kit.
 This led me to purchase a Prusa i3v from Maker Farm, and I am glad I did.
-Together with my girlfriend Miriam, we assembled the kit in a few evenings.
+The kit was assembled in a few evenings.
 The decision to build a kit saved substantial time over designing a printer.
-Our first prints were the requisite calibration cubes and then jewelry as seen below.
+The first prints were the requisite calibration cubes and then some other items.
 There is probably still some fiddling to do with the printer setup, but I am pretty pleased with the print quality so far.

 Here is a photo of the partially finished 3D printer.